Gaza War (2008–2009): 4 November IDF raid and aftermath

-On 4 November 2008, Israel launched a cross-border military raid (variously also referred to as an attack / invasion / incident / military event / incursion) code named Operation Double Challenge into a residential area of Dayr al-Balah in central Gaza to destroy the opening of a cross-border tunnel concealed within a building 300 meters from the fence on the Gaza Strip border.
-Professor Sir Geoffrey Nice QC and General Sir Nick Parker observed that "Building a tunnel was not a breach of the ceasefire but the (IDF) armed incursion into Gaza definitely was."
+On 4 November 2008, Israel launched a cross-border military raid (variously also referred to as an attack / invasion / incident / military event / incursion) code named Operation Double Challenge into a residential area of Dayr al-Balah in central Gaza to destroy the opening of a tunnel concealed within a building 300 meters from the fence on the Gaza Strip border.
+Professor Sir Geoffrey Nice QC and General Sir Nick Parker observed that "[b]uilding a tunnel was not a breach of the ceasefire but the (IDF) armed incursion into Gaza definitely was."
 Various outlets and authors reported this Israeli action as breaking the June truce.
 According to The Telegraph, writing as Cast Lead began, the 4 November operation "sealed the fate of the ceasefire".
 Author Avi Shlaim wrote in 2015 that the "...ceasefire had a dramatic effect in de-escalating the conflict.....It was Israel that violated the ceasefire.
 On 4 November 2008 the (IDF) launched a raid into Gaza and killed 6 Hamas fighters.
 That was the end of the ceasefire." and that Hamas had set a "good example" in respecting the ceasefire.
 The raid, according to Mark LeVine was unprovoked.
 Israel stated its aim was to destroy what it said was a tunnel on the Gaza-Israel border dug by militants to infiltrate into Israel and abduct soldiers.
 While accusing Hamas of plotting to dig a tunnel under the border, Israeli defense official was quoted in The Washington Times as separately acknowledging that Israel wanted to "send Hamas a message".
 According to Israel, the raid was not a violation of the ceasefire, but a legitimate step to remove an immediate threat.
 The 2009 Report of the United Nations Fact-Finding Mission on the Gaza Conflict noted that "the ceasefire began to founder on 4 November 2008 following an incursion by Israeli soldiers into the Gaza Strip".